Lower bounds for the circuit size of partially homogeneous polynomials: Applications

-Now assume that $\tilde f \in \F[x_1, \cdots, x_n]$ is a partially homogeneous polynomial that is homogeneous of degree $r$ in a proper subset $Z$ of its variables.
+Now assume that $\tilde f \in \F[x_1, \cdots, x_n]$ is a polynomial that is homogeneous of degree $r$ relative to a proper subset $Z$ of its variables.
 We shall associate with $\tilde f$ a series of polynomial families $P_\lambda (\tilde f)$ of $m$-tuples of homogeneous polynomials whose circuit size is controlled from above by the circuit size of $\tilde f$.

 W.l.o.g. we assume that the circuit size $L(\tilde f)$ of $\tilde f$ is larger than $\#(Z)$.
 Set